Antolius/deployments-and-disasters/design.md

 There are 2 types of actions:

 * Query actions - those have no side effects on the state of the system.
 Players aim to gain some insight into the system.
-If they fail DM, should withhold the information players seek.
+If they fail disaster master, should withhold the information players seek.
 * Command actions - those have side effects on the state of the system.
 Players attempt to fix things with these actions.
-If they fail, DM should introduce a complication.
+If they fail, disaster master should introduce a complication.

 For each action players can choose a tool they will use to perform the action.
 Each player has proficiency in certain tools.
 If a player performing an action has proficiency in the tool the action is using, they receive a `+2` to their dice roll.
 Available tools should reflect the real world setup, thus raising awareness among players (`Improve`).